Summary of how we use your data

 - Video and/or audio recordings from consultations

 We keep your health and medical data secure by applying technical and organisational measures to protect it.

 Find out how long we keep your data.

 What information do we receive from third parties?

 Sometimes, we may receive information about you from third parties.
-In particular, we may receive your name or email address from a healthcare professional, a hospital or care site, a study researcher or a project sponsor to invite you to use the Senti platform.
-Any information received from third parties would be processed in the same manner as any data you enter into the Senti platform.
+In particular, we may receive your name or email address from a healthcare professional, a hospital or care site, a study researcher or a project sponsor to invite you to use the Senti Services.
+Any information received from third parties would be processed in the same manner as any data you enter into the Senti Services.

-How do we use the information collected by the Senti Platform or received from 3rd parties, and what is the legal basis for this use?
+How do we use the information collected by the Senti Services or received from 3rd parties, and what is the legal basis for this use?